Kudoo39/integrify-java-inventory/README.md

            Store storeWithEmail = new Store(emailService);
            Store storeWithSMS = new Store(smsService);

-           // Demonstrate adding/removing items in each inventory and observe notifications }
+           // Demonstrate adding/removing items in each store and observe notifications }
    }
    ```